-Emerging priority Details Create economically viable models for sustainable mitigation and resilience-promoting activities Being able to effectively model the cost-benefit of national and place-based individual, and combined mitigation and resilience-promoting initiatives, is an important contribution to decision-making for the implementation of effective and sustainable initiatives.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Create economically viable models for sustainable mitigation and resilience-promoting activities Being able to effectively model the cost-benefit of national and place-based individual, and combined mitigation and resilience-promoting initiatives, is an important contribution to decision-making for the implementation of effective and sustainable initiatives.
 The community sector faces perennial funding challenges and short-term contracts.
 This inhibits: → long-term planning and building organisational resilience, including planning for emergencies and disasters → planning and participation in broader community resilience to challenges like climate change and disasters → modelling of interventions against resilience frameworks.
-Understand drivers of behaviour The way that individuals, groups and organisations behave will have a significant impact on community resilience and disaster risk reduction.
-Utilisation of behavioural insights can inform how and why people, groups and organisations respond to events and can be used to design policy interventions (for example, nudge theory).
+Understand drivers of behaviour, and incorporate that understanding into The way that individuals, groups and organisations behave will have a significant impact on community resilience and disaster risk reduction. improved planning and practices Utilisation of behavioural insights can inform how and why people, groups and organisations respond to events and can be used to design policy interventions (for example, nudge theory).
 Drive shared participation from all parts of the community including participatory design Participatory design (such as participatory action research) is an emerging capability in programs focused on developing and sustaining community resilience.
-This includes: the need for inclusion of the voice of children and young people in policy and practice development → mitigating impacts of natural hazards → understanding the contribution, and value, of socially diverse input into operations planning and delivery → integration of emergency preparedness into everyday experiences of communities, because keeping the treatment as 'separate' means that solutions around resilience are also treated as separate understanding that focusing on a single hazard in isolation, for example, is not conducive to total resilience.
+It has been used effectively to create research that is co-led with First Nations people, although this could be strengthened to further support and amplify First Nations knowledge and practices.
+This includes: → the need for inclusion of the voice of children and young people in policy and practice development → mitigating impacts of natural hazards → understanding the contribution, and value, of socially diverse input into operations planning and delivery → integration of emergency preparedness into everyday experiences of communities, because keeping the treatment as 'separate' means that solutions around resilience are also treated as separate → understanding that focusing on a single hazard in isolation, for example, is not conducive to total resilience.